verz0/Expense-tracker-reactjs/README.md

 # Save Savvy

-a simple react app that i made to track my expenses and to learn react js
+a simple react app that i had made to track my expenses and to learn react js